newagewriter/mapper/README.md

     }
    ```

+## Add your own converter

+In version 0.3 of Mapper library, a Converter patter has been added that allows user
+to add some new converter or override existing ones.
+To do that add annotation @Converter to custom converter class witch
+extend GenericConverter interface.

 ## Supported classes

 Mapper support all primitive class plus String and Color.
 Mapper can be nested in other mapper.